callendorph/lbstanza-docker/README.md

 # Executable Docker Image for lbstanza

-This project contains a Dockerfile for creating an stanza executable image.
+This project contains a Dockerfile for creating a stanza executable image.
 The idea is that this image is used to run unit tests in github actions or other CI implementations.

+See https://github.com/StanzaOrg/lbstanza for more information about `stanza`

 ## Example:

 ```
-$> docker run -it --rm -v ./myproject:/project stanza:latest build
+$> docker run -it --rm -v ./myproject:/project lbstanza:latest build
 ```

 This will run `stanza build` on the project defined in `myproject`.